KateR14/CLOSER_KR/basic-unit1.1/Data Management and FAIR.md

 - What you can do:
   - Link your publications/data to your ORCID ID [13]
+    - LINK TO HOW TO DO IT
   - Cite the data that you have used using a DOI
+    - LINK TO HOW TO CREATE
   - Deposit your data in an trusted repository/archive
      - Find an appropriate archive e.g. UKDS or your university
     - **Create rich metadata**